ginstrom/paladin-novel/manuscript/chapter-15.md

 "Show me," he said.

 The family huddled near the settlement's entrance—a man and woman in their thirties, three children ranging from perhaps six to twelve, and an elderly woman who lay on a makeshift stretcher.
 Even from a distance, Gond could see the gray pallor of approaching death, the labored breathing that spoke of a body giving up its fight.
+The scent of sickness hung in the air—that particular mixture of fever sweat and something deeper, more final.

 "This is Jorik and Mira," Sim said quietly as they approached.
 "Their children—Tam, Bess, and little Fen.
 And this is Jorik's mother, Grandmother Nessa."

 The old woman's eyes fluttered open as Gond knelt beside her stretcher.
 Despite her condition, her gaze was clear and aware.
+Her breath came in shallow whispers, each exhalation carrying the faint rattle of fluid in her lungs.
 "You're him," she whispered.
 "The healer.
 I told them... told them we had to reach you."

 "Grandmother, save your strength," Jorik said, his voice thick with grief.
 "The healer is here now.
 He'll make you well."